wbcmedia/wbcmedia.github.io/2026/draft.md

 - Gideon nudges her to shut up

 **_Candice_** : But, yeah, I didn't mind cos he's got a load of cash..
-I mean a lovely house..
-I mean he was a lovely kind man.
+I mean a massive house..
+I mean he was a lovely man.

-**_Gideon_** : Look we're in a hurry, we need to send him off before we get to the good bit.
+**_Gideon_** : Look we can't stop.
+We need to give him a big send him off.
+Before we get to the good bit.
 As the new Lord Naff, I've got plans...
 Big plans.
 I'll be making a statement later.

 - They go into "the church"